lacti/async-on-js-py/PITCHME.md

 ![State-machine-for-async](images/async_internal.mmd.png)

-- Compiler rewrites an async function `F` to a state machine function `F'`,
+- Compiler rewrites async function `F` to state machine `F'`,
-- The state of `F'` will be changed when each step is completed by a completion callback.
+- `F'`'s state will be changed when callback is called.
-- Of course, there is an error `catch` will catch it.
+- If there is an error, `catch` will catch it.

 ---
 @title[Async internal #2]